-The same way you already have your classes already blocked out for you by your college schedule, we recommend you schedule your study and rest time in your weeks (as recurring events).
+The same way you already have your classes blocked out for you by your college schedule, we recommend time management in college so that you can schedule your study and rest time in your weeks (as recurring events).
 (Week Plan allows you to set recurring tasks.)

 What’s your tip?

-What is the one thing that helps you manage your schedule?
+What is the one thing that helps time management for students?

 Put First Things First — Mastering the 3rd Habit